gijzelaerr/sonic-gesture/README.md

 # About
 Sonic Gesture is a Computer Vision project where learned hand poses are translated into corresponding commands with the aim of generating sound.
 In other words this software makes it possible to create and manipulating sound without physical interaction with a computer.

-This is the graduation project of [http://gijs.pythonic.nl Gijs Molenaar] for the Master Artificial Intelligence at the [http://www.uva.nl University of Amsterdam].
-You can read [http://sonic-gesture.googlecode.com/svn/trunk/thesis/thesis-small.pdf the thesis] if you want.
+This is the graduation project of [Gijs Molenaar](http://gijs.pythonic.nl) for the Master Artificial Intelligence at the [University of Amsterdam](http://www.uva.nl).
+You can read find (the thesis here)[https://github.com/gijzelaerr/sonic-gesture/blob/master/thesis/thesis-small.pdf].

 # Installation

-Please refer the [Installation installation manual] if you want to try out Sonic Gesture.
+Unfortunatly I didn't have time to update this project in a while, i'm not even sure if it still compiles.

 # Examples